skrub-data/skrub/doc/getting_started.rst

 ---------------

 ``Skrub`` allows imperfect assembly of data, in the case where columns are dirty and can contain typos.
-The :class:`~skrub.Joiner` allows to fuzzy-join multiple tables, and each row of a main tablewill be augmented with values from the best match in the auxiliary table:
+The :class:`~skrub.Joiner` allows to fuzzy-join multiple tables, and each row of a main table will be augmented with values from the best match in the auxiliary table.
+You can control how distant fuzzy-matches are allowed to be with the ``max_dist`` parameter.

+In the following, we add information about capitals to a table of countries:

 >>> import pandas as pd
 >>> from skrub import Joiner